atif0075/v3-tab/README.md

 <img class="logo" src="https://raw.githubusercontent.com/atif0075/v3-tab/eba4043e51e372e966076e9ae400f0d4b74477de/docs/assets/v3-tabs.svg" height="200px" width="200px"
 />

 The `v3-tab` package is a Vue 3 component that provides a tabbed interface for switching between groups of content.
-It comes with a simple API and built on top of [Headless UI](https://headlessui.dev/).
+It comes with a simple API and built from scratch.
 It is fully unstyled so you can create your own design.
 However, some example styles are provided to get you started.

 ## Installation